Its-Just-Nans/rio201/report/README.md

 In the configuration object of enoslib, if we want to reserve a node, we have two solutions.

-The first solution is to use a random device like this:
+The first solution is to use a random device, to do that, we can specify a node like this:

 ```python
 machines = [